By Fiona McKim

 A minor gripe: It would be nice if the nozzles were white, not black, as they looked a little incongruous stuck on the end, but aesthetics are secondary to performance and this performs very well indeed.
 If you want something nice-looking, powerful and reliable to give your hair a day-to-day blast without requiring you to sell your firstborn, this could be the best hair dryer for you.

 Of every model tested for this best hair dryer feature, I came to the T3 Cura Luxe with some of the highest expectations, not least because it gives the Dyson Supersonic a run for its money on price.
-Within the beauty industry, T3 has a reputation for innovation and, incidentally, makes my favourite curling wand (the customisable Whirl Trio).
+Within the beauty industry, T3 has a reputation for innovation and, incidentally, makes my favorite curling wand (the customizable Whirl Trio).
 So, how did their latest luxury hair dryer measure up?

 From the minute you slip it out of its box, the Cura Luxe makes a good impression, all sleek glossy and black with copper detail; there’s a white version, too, if that’s your thing.
 It looks a tad large compared with some of the others I tried (it’s about 25cm long, compared with 21cm for the Remington and Parlux), but doesn’t feel clunky in hand.
 The display is digital, which feels very swish – click one button to flit up and down five heat settings or two speeds, and the cool-shot button is lockable, too, making life easier if you need to set a head of thick hair – no sore thumb from holding it down.